hyperledger/firefly-tokens-erc20-erc721/README.md

 The following POST APIs are exposed under `/api/v1`:

-* `POST /createpool` - Create a new instance of an ERC20 contract (inputs: name, symbol, data)
+* `POST /createpool` - Create a new instance of an ERC20 contract (inputs: name, symbol, data, config)
 * `POST /activatepool` - Activate a token contract to begin receiving transfers (inputs: poolLocator)
 * `POST /mint` - Mint new tokens (inputs: poolLocator, to, amount, data)
 * `POST /burn` - Burn tokens (inputs: poolLocator, tokenIndex, from, amount, data)
 * `POST /transfer` - Transfer tokens (inputs: poolLocator, tokenIndex, from, to, amount, data)
+* `POST /approval` - Approve/unapprove another party to manage tokens (inputs: poolLocator, operator, approved, data, config)

 All requests may be optionally accompanied by a `requestId`, which must be unique for every request and will be returned in the "receipt" websocket event.